 Topical Melanin Enhancers

-Some products claim to darken hair shafts temporarily to improve laser absorption.
-However, they’re not widely supported by clinical studies and aren’t commonly used in Canada.
+Some topical products claim to darken hair shafts temporarily to improve laser absorption.
+At this time:

-At Celebrity Laser & Skin Care in North Vancouver, we offer real answers and real results, using modern laser systems tailored specifically for lighter hair colours and sensitive skin.
+At Celebrity Laser & Skin Care in North Vancouver, we use modern laser systems and detailed assessments to treat lighter hair colours and sensitive skin safely.

 Expert-Led Consultations

-You’ll begin with a one-on-one consultation with a trained specialist who understands the challenges of treating blonde hair.
-We’ll assess your skin tone, hair colour, and goals—then walk you through your options with transparency and care.
+Every treatment begins with a one-on-one consultation with a trained specialist who understands the specific challenges of treating blonde and light hair.
+During this visit, we:

 Technology That Meets You Where You Are